SPOILERS FOR BOOGIE NIGHTS AND WONDERLAND BELOW

 This is the portion of the movie which is more or less told from Dawn’s point of view, and it’s a grand introduction to the life of 80s L.A. coke fiends.
 Kilmer, as Roger Ebert perfectly summarized, is instantly convincing as Holmes, “We see him charming, ugly, self-pitying, paranoid, and above all in need of a fix.
 Drugs have replaced sex as his obsession and occupation, and Kilmer does a good job of showing how an addict is always really thinking about only one thing.”

 John finds her a different motel to stay at and leaves her there alone for days, eventually returning one early morning to crawl into bed next to her with a shell-shocked look on his face.
 Hours later, the cops bust the door down shortly after Dawn sees a news report about some murders on Wonderland Avenue.
-She has no idea what’s going on and John isn’t talking, not to her, not to the cops.
+She has no idea what’s going on and John isn’t talking – not to her, not to the cops.

 Wonderland keeps doing this Rashomon thing because in all actuality there is only one confirmed surviving eyewitness to the murders and to this day she still has no memory of what actually happened.
 She only survived because the lead pipe which was dropped down on her skull didn’t quite finish the job.
-There was a bloody handprint at the scene later linked to John, but he maintained that while he was forced to watch the murders he didn’t actually harm anyone.
+There was a bloody handprint at the scene later linked to John, but he eventually maintained while he was forced to watch the murders he didn’t actually harm anyone.
 A jury agreed with him, even though he didn’t testify, and he died of AIDS complications 6 years later.

 It’s a powerful ending, but there’s a bigger problem: Cox doesn’t seem to actually want to be making a movie about the Wonderland murders.
 Instead, he wants to make a movie about John Holmes, but Paul Thomas Anderson beat him to it.
 So, Wonderland has to twist itself into a Rashomon structure which wastes time taking a coke fiend and world-class liar like Holmes at his word before finally concluding in its final moment that, guess what, he was probably lying.

-A casualty of Cox’s narrative compromise is that none of the characters other than John, Dawn, and Sharon seem to matter.
+A casualty of Cox’s narrative compromise is none of the characters other than John, Dawn, and Sharon seem to matter.
 It’s all just one big puzzle board where all the pieces are coked-out nothings and silly little things like background, motives, and relationships need not apply.
 It makes Wonderland the type of film which sends you looking online for more information about the case because you’re still so confused over everything, like, hold on, where in the world did John’s wife come from?

 Cox, making his feature-length debut and using all sorts of camera, editing, and soundtrack tricks, is not unlike Anderson with Boogie Nights in his clear desire to announce himself to the world as new, important filmmaker.
-However, he’s at his best when he just sits back and lets Val Kilmer and Lisa Kudrow act the hell out of a truly gripping scene like John and Sharon’s long-delayed argument over why they’re even still married and whether she still loves him.
+However, he’s at his best when he just sits back and lets Val Kilmer and Lisa Kudrow play out a truly gripping scene like John and Sharon’s long-delayed argument over why they’re even still married and whether she still loves him.
 In moments like that, Wonderland truly does shine as a darker cousin to Boogie Nights.
 There aren’t a whole lot of moments like that, though.

 THE BOTTOM LINE